rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-team.md

 ## Rust compiler meeting

 The compiler team has a weekly meeting where we do triage and try to generally stay on top of new bugs, regressions, and other things.
-This general plan for this meeting can be found in
-[the rust-compiler-meeting etherpad][etherpad].
-It works roughly as
+They are held on [Zulip][zulip].
+It works roughly as follows:
-follows:

 - **Review P-high bugs:** P-high bugs are those that are sufficiently important for us to actively track progress.
 P-high bugs should